pclubiitk/pclub-website/_posts/2025-05-26-qubitflow.md

 ## Relevant Sections of Nielsen Chuang
 Link to the book can be found [here](https://github.com/Himanshu2909/EE798V-2025-Spring/blob/main/Resources/Nielsen-Chuang.pdf)
 1. Start off with Stern-Gerlach (1.5.1).
 Provides a good understanding of some non-intuitive parts of QM
-2. [Highly Recommended for everyone] Cover the results of 2.1| Linear Algebra.
+2. Cover the results of 2.1-Linear Algebra.
 Proofs not important for the project but having an understanding of the results will really help
 3. Post that, you can read the first 3 sub sections of 2.2.
 Anything beyond that would be a it too complex for now.
 4. Then, cover 4.1 and 4.2.